All applicants must submit an abstract along with their registration info.

 3 James H. Quillen Veterans Affairs Medical Center, Mountain Home, TN

-TEXT: The abstract text should be written in one single paragraph and the length of that paragraph should be no more than 3000 characters (including spaces).
+TEXT: The abstract text is a paragraph written in your own words, describing your project.
+It should be written in one single paragraph and the length of that paragraph should be no more than 3000 characters (including spaces), or about 500 words.
 Your abstract paragraph should have three (3) distinct parts:

 1) an introduction which specifically identifies the project’s objective(s) and briefly states the question and hypothesis.
 Your question and hypothesis statement should answer the questions: "Why do we care about the problem?
 What practical, scientific, theoretical or artistic gap is your research filling?";